Norway’s Top glacier hikes

 Longyearbyen, on Svalbard, is surrounded by majestic mountains and glacier fields.
 There are many guided hikes to choose between, from reaching summits to exploring valleys.
 Some are short and suitable for everyone, while others are more physically demanding.
 No matter which hiking trip you choose, you are assured of a fantastic experience with an experienced guide and wonderful views.

-Located in the Svalbard archipelago the Austfonna glacier covers 8,412 square kilometres and is considered Europe’s largest ice cap by area and the second largest by volume.
-Austfonna has a thickness of up to 560 metres (235 meters average thickness), and is 200 km in circumference.
+Located in the Svalbard archipelago the Austfonna glacier covers 8,412 square kilometers and is considered Europe’s largest ice cap by area and the second-largest by volume.
+Austfonna has a thickness of up to 560 meters (235 meters average thickness) and is 200 km in circumference.
 The ice dome reaches an elevation of 783 meters above sea level.

 Situated in Vestland county in Fjord Norway, Jostedalsbreen is the largest glacier in continental Europe, covering 487 square kilometres with ice up to 600 metres thick.
 The glacier splits up into more than 50 glacier branches, such as the famous Briksdalsbreen and Nigardsbreen glaciers.
 The glacier is a part of the Jostedalsbreen national park and covers more than half of the park.